SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code
 * Eclipse QuickFix makes it easy to write a failing test, then have Eclipse define the functions necessary for it to pass :D

-#Progress: 10/16
+#Progress: 11/16
-Wrote a failing constructor test for myLibrary class then built the myLibrary class to make it the test pass.
-Learning about Java generics (cool).
-Finished Lesson 10.
+Built out add/remove methods for borrowers and books in MyLibrary class by writing failing tests first.
+Finished Lesson 11.